-The reference service life (RSL) of the SBS-modified membrane is deemed to be 25 years.
-The estimated service life (ESL) of the building on which the membrane is installed is set to 75 years [2].
+The reference service life (RSL) of the SBS-modified membranes is deemed to be 25 years.
+The estimated service life (ESL) of the building on which the membranes are installed is set to 75 years [2].
 Thus, the SBS-modified membrane undergoes two 'replacement' steps over the ESL:

 - Step 1 Membrane resurfacing after 25 years.
 This process consists in the installation of a new cap sheet on top of the existing membrane (base sheet and cap sheet) that remains in place.
-This new cap sheet is installed using the hot-mopped installation mode. - Step 2 Membrane replacement after 50 years.
-This process consists in the removal of the membrane (base sheet and cap sheet) plus the cap sheet added after 25 years and the installation of a new base and cap sheets using the hot-mopped installation mode.
+This new cap sheet is installed with the use of a torch. - Step 2 Membrane replacement after 50 years.
+This process consists in the removal of the membrane (base sheet and cap sheet) plus the cap sheet added after 25 years and the installation of a new base and cap sheets using the same installation modes.

 The membrane resurfacing and replacement steps include the manufacturing and transport of the new base and cap sheets and associated packaging, auxiliary materials and waste treatment.
 The membrane replacement also includes the use of a gasoline roof ripper to remove the base and cap sheets.
-No other maintenance, refurbishment or repair operations occur during the service life of the membrane.
+No other maintenance, refurbishment or repair operations occur during the service life of the membranes.